bbauska/W3Cx-2of5/README.md

 ```

 An HTML comment tag starts with <!-- and ends with -->, meaning that
-as the computer is reading through your HTML file, if it sees <!-- it
+as the computer is reading through your HTML file, if it sees &lt;!-- it
-will ignore everything it sees until it comes across -->.
+will ignore everything it sees until it comes across --&gt;.
 There is no
 open or close tag, just a comment tag.
 Unlike most other things in
 HTML5, comments cannot be nested.
 If you try that, like: